LunaPixu/luna-mc-tools/.github/ISSUE_TEMPLATE/feature_request.md

 ---

 **Is your feature request related to a problem?
 Please describe.**
-A clear and concise description of what the problem is.
-Ex.
-I'm always frustrated when [...]
+A clear description of what the problem is.
+Examples: I hate having to do [...] in Minecraft; [...] on Luna MCT is a little too cumbersome to use.

 **Describe the solution you'd like**
 A clear and concise description of what you want to happen.